This post may contain affiliate links. Please read my disclosure policy.

 I like to serve my homemade falafel with a little pita bread or naan as well!

-It means that the falafel are cooked in a pan with a small amount of oil.
+- It means that the falafel is cooked in a pan with a small amount of oil.
 This will allow the falafel to crisp up on the outside, without completely immersing it in oil.

 - Use a cookie scoop to get uniform falafel.
 Using a cookie scoop is going to give you the best, most equal sized falafel.
 Obviously if you don’t have one, a regular spoon would work too but a cookie scoop is a small investment and you might be surprised how much you use it!